Alice in Wonderland (1951 film): Critical reaction

 Alice in Wonderland was met with great criticism from Carroll fans, as well as from British film and literary critics, who accused Disney of "Americanizing" a great work of English literature.
 Walt Disney was not surprised by the critical reception to Alice in Wonderland as his version of Alice was intended for large family audiences, not literary critics.
 Additionally, the film was met with a lukewarm response at the box office.
 Additionally, he remarked that the film failed because it lacked heart.
 In The Disney Films, Leonard Maltin says that animator Ward Kimball felt the film failed because "it suffered from too many cooks—directors.
 Here was a case of five directors each trying to top the other guy and make his sequence the biggest and craziest in the show.
 This had a self-canceling effect on the final product."
+Animators Frank Thomas and Ollie Johnston also considered the film a failure and stated on their website that they felt "none of us could fully capture the characters of Lewis Carrol's imagination."